rpede/tutorial-react-ci/README.md

   run: npm run build
 ```

-*NOTE: make sure it indentation is correct.*
+_NOTE: make sure the indentation is correct._

 Commit and push to see it in action.